Loading figure…

 Referred to the House Committee on Oversight and Government Reform.

-Why: Sponsoring the Second Amendment Enforcement Act directly supports the stated position of advocating for gun ownership rights and reducing restrictions.
+Why: Sponsoring the Second Amendment Enforcement Act directly supports the stated position of opposing stricter firearms regulation and advancing Second Amendment rights.

 View source →Dec 10, 2013 · Congress.gov